Break out the pasta! This year, make Christmas angel noodle crafts to adorn your Christmas tree!

-Here is a great craft to get the kids involved.
+Get the kids involved in making these sweet pasta Christmas angels!
 I originally saw this craft many years ago on the Carol Duvall Show.
 Back then, I made them with my niece and nephew and my mom still has them.

 *This blog uses affiliate links.
 As an Amazon Associate I earn from qualifying purchases.